skalarproduktraum/phd-thesis/chapters/sciview.md

 # sciview — Integrating scenery into ImageJ2 & Fiji

-\begin{publishedin}
-The work presented in this chapter has been done in collaboration with Tobias Pietzsch (MPI-CBG), Curtis Rueden (University of Wisconsin, Madison), Stephan Daetwyler (MPI-CBG and UT Southwestern, Texas), and Kyle I.S.
-Harrington (University of Idaho, Moscow, and HHMI Janelia Farm), and is currently being prepared for publication as\\\\
+\alreadypublished{The work presented in this chapter has been done in collaboration with Tobias Pietzsch (MPI-CBG), Curtis Rueden (University of Wisconsin, Madison), Stephan Daetwyler (MPI-CBG and UT Southwestern, Texas), and Kyle I.S.
+Harrington (University of Idaho, Moscow, and HHMI Janelia Farm), and is currently being prepared for publication as:}{\textbf{Günther, U.}, Pietzsch, T., Rueden, C., Daetwyler, S., Huisken, J., Elicieri, K., Tomancak, P., Sbalzarini, I.F., Harrington, K.I.S.: sciview — Next-generation 3D visualisation for ImageJ \& Fiji.}

-\vspace{0.5em}

-Günther, U., Pietzsch, T., Rueden, C., Daetwyler, S., Huisken, J., Elicieri, K., Tomancak, P., Sbalzarini, I.F., Harrington, K.I.S.: sciview — Next-generation 3D visualisation for ImageJ \& Fiji.\end{publishedin}

 ![Screenshot of the sciview main window, showing the Game of Life 3D demo.\label{fig:SciViewMainWindow}](sciview-gameoflife.png)